ZHANG-SHI-CHANG/pytorch-cv/README.md

 - [ ] Compare the backbone performance with [torchvison](https://github.com/pytorch/vision) and [pretrained-models.pytorch](https://github.com/Cadene/pretrained-models.pytorch) , and replace with better one.
 - [ ] Improve performance
 - [ ] Add more training code and models
+- [ ] Move convert code from master to branch